Selecting Valid Vaccine Codes

 How vaccine selection works with automatic date-based filtering

-Light automatically filters the vaccine dropdown to show only vaccines that were valid on the selected date of service.
+Light automatically filters the vaccine dropdown to show only vaccines that were valid on the selected date of service and that are in your site's default vaccine list.

 - You select a Date of Service